2026 Glassco Translation Residency in Tadoussac

 June 28: Departure from Tadoussac

-Artists must be available for the entirety of the dates above.
+Artists must be available for the entirety of the dates above, as well as June 16 and June 29 should additional travel days be needed.

 • We aim to support translation projects in a variety of languages.
 We strongly encourage applications for translations in languages in addition to English and French.